Updated 4th Jul 2020 – to include

 3.6.1 Pippas Web shall submit invoices via email to the Client for payments due under this Agreement.
 Invoices shall be payable within 14 days of receipt.

 3.6.2 All invoices that are not paid when due, shall accrue interest from the due date until the date payment is received at the rate of £10 per day.

 3.7 Hosting Fees

-3.7.1 The Client shall pay Pippas Web a yearly fee of £40 for hosting the Website in accordance with these terms and conditions of this Agreement.
-The first year’s fee is part of the fixed fee agreed.
-Payments therefore begin one year after the sites “development” cpanel hosting was created.
+3.7.1 The Client shall pay Pippas Web a monthly fee of £5 for hosting the Website in accordance with these terms and conditions of this Agreement.
+(Payment can be be for the year by prior arrangement)